|Servicing category||Overall ranking||Management and organization||Loan administration||Ranking outlook|

 We also note the following:

 - As of Dec.
-31, 2019, LNR's loan asset managers handle approximately seven loans (lower than our last review) on average, and REO asset managers were responsible for an average of approximately 21 REO properties.
-While the loan-to-asset manager ratio is comparable to similar peers, the REO asset manager ratio is relatively high.
+31, 2022, LNR's loan asset managers handled approximately 5.5 loans (compared with eight at to our last review) on average, and REO asset managers were responsible for an average of 6.3 REO properties (compared to approximately seven at our last review).

-In our view, LNR has an effective internal training program, especially for integrating and educating new junior associates.
-Junior associate orientations and an education program have been in place for some time, have helped many staff members become successful in their positions, and have led to several promotions.
+LNR has a highly effective internal training program, especially for integrating and educating new junior associates.
+Junior associate orientations and an education program have been in place for some time, and help many staff members become successful in their positions, leading to several promotions.

-- Department managers are responsible for determining specific training needs within their group, and quarterly reports are generated for managers to assist in planning.
+- Department managers are responsible for determining specific training needs within their group.

 - The legal department coordinates with external law firms to provide additional industry training on legal matters.